TrisstonIcenhower/java_http_server/README.md

 # java_http_server

 <h2>Purpose</h2>
-<p>The purpose of this project is to get a deeper understanding of the underlying systems of a server.
+<p>The purpose of this project is to get a deeper understanding of the underlying systems of a web server.
 The server will be built from scratch on a foundation of the TCP/IP protocol.</p>
 <p>The project is a hobby project I am working on, so I am unsure how extensive the capabilities will be, but the following bulleted list are what I intent to, or have achieved.
 I will update it as I progress, so the goals are more of a rolling list of features than a set in stone list.</p>

 <h2>Goals</h2>